DKbyo/jdk-mvn-py3/README.md

 [![](https://images.microbadger.com/badges/image/openkbs/jdk-mvn-py3.svg)](https://microbadger.com/images/openkbs/jdk-mvn-py3 "Get your own image badge on microbadger.com") [![](https://images.microbadger.com/badges/version/openkbs/jdk-mvn-py3.svg)](https://microbadger.com/images/openkbs/jdk-mvn-py3 "Get your own version badge on microbadger.com")

 # ** UPDATE **
+* Freeze to ubuntu 18 bionic to use python 3.6
-Use OpenJDK from now on!!
+* Use OpenJDK from now on!!

 # NOTICE: ''Change to use Non-Root implementation''
 This new release is designed to support the deployment for Non-Root child images implementations and deployments to platform such as OpenShift or RedHat host operating system which requiring special policy to deploy.
 And, for better security practice, we decided to migrate (eventaully) our Docker containers to use Non-Root implementation.